Sports, Fitness, & Aquatics

 The Sports, Fitness & Aquatics Department is partially underwritten by the following funds:

-The JCCNV Sports and Fitness Department receives top rating for a quality health club from the Washington Consumers' Checkbook Magazine!
-(Click the image to learn more).
+In 2012, the JCCNV Sports and Fitness Department received a top rating for a quality health club from the Washington Consumers' Checkbook Magazine.
+Click here to learn more.

 Percent of customers rating firm superior for:

 - Quality of instruction 100% (no other club received 100% in this category)

 - Availability of organized group activities 93%